Camelot Group

-The Camelot Group is the operator of the UK National Lottery whose current franchise period started in 2009 and runs until February 2024.
+Camelot Group was an operator of lotteries, particularly the UK National Lottery from 1994 to 2024.

 It has also operated the Illinois State Lottery in the state of Illinois in the United States since 2018.
-The Camelot Group companies, of which Camelot UK Lotteries Limited is the UK National Lottery operating subsidiary, are ultimately owned by the holding company Premier Lotteries Investments UK Limited.
+The Camelot Group companies, of which Camelot UK Lotteries Limited is the UK National Lottery operating subsidiary, are owned by the holding company Premier Lotteries Investments UK Limited.
+The group's ultimate parent was the Ontario Teachers' Pension Plan, a Canadian investment fund until 2023 when Allwyn AG purchased Camelot.